lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab2.md

 * 20 points - the average computation is correct
 * 5 points - the average temperatures is printed with exactly two decimal places
-* 10 points – prints the output to exactly match the sample output

 ## Grading turnaround
-This lab will be graded with scores in Brightspace by 5pm on May 17th.
+This lab will be graded within one week of its due date.

+## Go beyond
+* Use functions to avoid repeated code when printing your visualization.
+* Use the increment operator `++` and addition assignment `+=` when possible.